How Bizarre: Covers and parodies

-In 1996, a radio personality named Dean Young created a cover of the song called "Stole My Car".
-Dean was working with RNZ-owned Rock 99 formerly based in Rotorua on 99.1 FM.
+In 1996, radio personality Dean Young created a parody of the song called "Stole My Car".
+Dean was working with RNZ-owned Rock 99, formerly based in Rotorua on 99.1 FM.

 In 2003, the radio stadion ZM and Iain Stables released a compilation album of some of the parodies that were created in the radio company called Stables Label Volume 3.
 The album name was a parody itself as there was no Volume 1 or 2.
 The song "Stole My Car" was the eighth track on the album.

 In popular culture

 The song became the anthem of the English 1997 FA Women's Cup Final-winning Millwall Lionesses soccer team.
 "How Bizarre" was included in the 1998 movies Palmetto and Disney's The Parent Trap and plays at the start of the first episode of the second season of American sitcom Clueless.
-It is also used in the third season episode "Coming Home" of the American alternate history television series For All Mankind (TV series).
+It is also used in the third-season episode, "Coming Home", of the American alternate history television series For All Mankind.
+The song was also used in the 2023 Christmas television campaign for UK supermarket chain Tesco.

 The music video for New Zealand band Six60's "All She Wrote" (2021) was shot as a tribute to "How Bizarre".